Skip to content

 Independence Day is all about food, fun and freedom.
 In the mountain town of Flagstaff, we have so much of that, you’ll need a three-day weekend (or more) to pack it all in.
 Flagstaff 4th of July Weekend is an all-American, stars and stripes celebration filled with excitement—all in the cool pines.
 It’s no surprise that Travel Channel selected Flagstaff for “Top 10 Small Town Fourth of July Celebrations.”

-2022 Greater Flagstaff Chamber of Commerce Independence Day Parade The 2022 Greater Flagstaff Chamber of Commerce Independence Day Parade will follow the usual route around Historic Downtown Flagstaff.
+The 2025 Greater Flagstaff Chamber of Commerce Independence Day Parade will follow the usual route around Historic Downtown Flagstaff.
 Starting at Elm & Beaver, it will go south down Beaver, turn left on Aspen to San Francisco and north on San Francisco back to Elm.

 Get your patriotism on by visiting Flagstaff’s nearby national parks.
-Walnut Canyon and Sunset Crater Volcano are within 30 miles (48 km) from Flagstaff.
-For another monumental option, take the beautiful scenic 80-mile drive north to Grand Canyon National Park.
+Walnut Canyon is within 30 miles (48 km) from Flagstaff and for another monumental option, take the beautiful scenic 80-mile drive north to Grand Canyon National Park.

 Every Apollo astronaut who walked on the moon trained in Flagstaff.
 Independence Day is the perfect time to trace their steps with Flagstaff Lunar Legacy Landmarks Maps and Passports available at the Flagstaff Visitor Center (1 East Route 66).
 Your moonwalk will take you to Meteor Crater, USGS Astrogeology Center, Sunset Crater Volcano National Monument, Cinder Lakes and Grand Canyon National Park.
 Collect stamps on your passport for a free Flagstaff Lunar Legacy prize.